o11y-weekly/o11y-weekly.github.io/2023-11-16_Meet_Vector/README.md

 ## Error Handling
 [VRL is a fail-safe](https://vector.dev/docs/reference/vrl/errors/) language meaning that errors should be treated and are statically verified during the vrl compilation and vector startup.

-This is a great feature, all possible runtime error have been forward to a compiler upfront.
+This is a great feature, all possible runtime errors have been forward to a compiler upfront.
 It is hard to have a unmanaged parsing failure.
 The returned value is a result and errors should be treated and verified.

 ```vrl
 . |= parse_key_value!(.message, field_delimiter:"\t", accept_standalone_key:false)